Top 10 "Keystone Species"

 Sea otters prey on sea urchins.
 In turn, sea urchins feed on kelp forests.
 Left unchecked, sea urchins can decimate kelp forests, and this has a negative impact on many creatures that rely on the kelp for survival.
 The whole ecosystem suffers or fails.
 Thanks, sea otters.

-Beavers The beaver is a primarily nocturnal, large, semiaquatic rodent.
-Castor includes two extant species, the North American beaver and Eurasian beaver.
-Beavers are known for building dams, canals, and lodges.
+The beaver is a primarily nocturnal, large, semiaquatic rodent.
+The genus Castor includes two extant species: the North American beaver (Castor canadensis) and the Eurasian beaver (Castor fiber).
+Beavers are known for building dams, canals, and lodges, significantly shaping their ecosystems and creating... read more

 Beavers are ecosystem engineers, and their dam building provides still water, which allows a host of other species to flourish.